By Aaron E. Graham

 On December 19, 2014, President Obama signed the ABLE (Achieving a Better Life Experience) Act.
 This law expanded the provisions in Section 529 to provide a framework for savings vehicles for beneficiaries with special needs.

 Within that framework, individual states have created ABLE 529 Programs similarly to the way states have various 529 plans for college savings.
 The South Carolina ABLE Program was signed into law by Governor Haley on April 29, 2016 and the state treasurer’s office rolled out the program on November 16, 2017.
+The program was renamed the Palmetto ABLE Savings Program.

 Who is eligible?